ManticoreGamesInc/platform-documentation/src/tutorials/collaboration.md

 ### Initilizing the Repository

-For this explanation, we will continue assuming that you are using Github Desktop for managing the repository on your computer.
+For this explanation, we will continue assuming that you are using GitHub Desktop for managing the repository on your computer.

 We first need to choose a location to clone the repostory, and this will work as you might expect--we're going to make the repo within the folder where your game is located.